Cynthia Klink, Lecturer is a 2014 recipient of SUNY’s new Chancellor’s Award for Excellence in Adjunct Teaching.

 Emily Badalamente, a Political Science major and Women's & Gender Studies minor, was accepted into the New Leadership New York (NLNY) program, Summer 2014, to discuss women in government and civil society.

-Karen Campbell, a 2012 graduate who majored in Psychology and minored in WGS, will be beginning her graduate studies in Social Work at University of Denver beginning fall 2014.
+Karen Campbell, a 2012 graduate who majored in Psychology and minored in WGS, began her graduate studies in Social Work at University of Denver in Fall 2014.

-Melissa Flatow, a 2013 graduate with a degree in Psychology and Women's and Gender Studies minor, will be entering the Fordham Graduate School of Social Service in Fall 2014.
+Melissa Flatow, a 2013 graduate with a degree in Psychology and Women's and Gender Studies minor, currently enrolled at the Fordham Graduate School of Social Service.

-Mitch Hymowitz, a 2014 graduate with a degree in Communication Arts and Women's & Gender Studies minor, has been accepted into San Francisco State's MA Program in Sexuality Studies.
+Mitch Hymowitz, a 2014 graduate with a degree in Communication Arts and Women's & Gender Studies minor is participating in the San Francisco State's MA Program in Sexuality Studies.

-Alyssa Lupinski, a 2014 graduate with a degree in Psychology and Women's & Gender Studies minor, will begin the Fall of 2014 at SUNY Albany's and Albany Law's joint MSW/JD program.
-She will begin her graduate school career at Albany Law and will switch between schools each year for four years.
+Alyssa Lupinski, a 2014 graduate with a degree in Psychology and Women's & Gender Studies minor, began at SUNY Albany's and Albany Law's joint MSW/JD program in the Fall of 2014.
+She started her graduate school career at Albany Law and currently switches between schools each year for four years.

-Connie Randall, a 2013 graduate with a degree in Anthropology and Women's & Gender Studies minor, is in her first year of graduate school at University of Tennessee, Knoxville where she is studying archaeology.
+Connie Randall, a 2013 graduate with a degree in Anthropology and Women's & Gender Studies minor, is in graduate school at University of Tennessee, Knoxville where she is studying archaeology.
 She reports that: "I am going to be in Florida this summer working on a environmental archaeological project that they are currently doing the excavations for in the Everglades.
 I will be in Jacksonville for 14 weeks doing faunal analysis the lab they are setting up."
-Connie majored in Anthropology and History, and minored in WGS.

-Maggie Ryan, a 2013 graduate with a degree in Psychology and Women's & Gender Studies minor, will be attending SUNY Albany's School of Public Health starting in August.
-She will be concentrating in social behavior and community health.
+Maggie Ryan, a 2013 graduate with a degree in Psychology and Women's & Gender Studies minor, is now attending SUNY Albany's School of Public Health concentrating in social behavior and community health.